FallenAngel97/django-rate-limiter/README.md

 If your project is using django-oauth-toolkit, you can specify per-user limits, which are linked to the oauth tokens issued to users

+Please install OpenResty if you would like to use the Lua files from "nginx_lua" folder